Guns N' Roses discography

-The discography of Guns N' Roses, an American hard rock band, consists of six studio albums, one live album, two compilation albums, four extended plays (EPs), 20 singles, nine video albums and 23 music videos.
+The discography of Guns N' Roses, an American hard rock band, consists of six studio albums, one live album, two compilation albums, five extended plays (EPs), 24 singles, ten video albums and 27 music videos.
 Guns N' Roses was formed in Los Angeles, California with an original recording lineup of lead vocalist Axl Rose, lead guitarist Slash, rhythm guitarist Izzy Stradlin, bassist Duff McKagan and drummer Steven Adler.
 After self-releasing the EP Live ?!*@ Like a Suicide in December 1986, the band signed with Geffen Records and released its debut studio album Appetite for Destruction the following July.
 It topped the US Billboard 200 and went on to become one of the best-selling albums of all time, with reported sales over 30 million units worldwide, 18 million of which are in the US.
 Three singles – "Welcome to the Jungle", "Sweet Child o' Mine" and "Paradise City" – reached the US Billboard Hot 100 top ten, with "Sweet Child o' Mine" topping the chart.

 G N' R Lies followed in November 1988, comprising the four tracks from Live ?!*@ Like a Suicide and four new acoustic recordings.
 The album peaked at number 2 in the US and was certified six times platinum, while its lead single "Patience" reached number 4 on the singles chart.
 After adding keyboardist Dizzy Reed and replacing Adler with Matt Sorum, Guns N' Roses released Use Your Illusion I and Use Your Illusion II in September 1991.
 Upon their release, the albums occupied the top two positions on the US Billboard Top 200 Album chart.
 Use Your Illusion II reached number 1, which Axl Rose credited to fans knowing more of the songs from II due to live performances.
 "November Rain" was the most successful single from the albums domestically, reaching number 3 on the Hot 100.

 During the Use Your Illusion Tour, Stradlin was replaced by Gilby Clarke.
 In 1992 the band released two live videos from the tour, Use Your Illusion World Tour: 1992 in Tokyo I and II, which both reached the top 20 of the Billboard Music Video Sales chart and were certified gold.
-The following November saw the release of "The Spaghetti Incident?", an album of punk rock cover versions.
+On November 23 the following year saw the release of "The Spaghetti Incident?", an album of punk rock cover versions.
 The album garnered no US hit singles, but reached number 4 on the US album chart.
 Two singles – "Ain't It Fun" and "Since I Don't Have You" – reached the top ten of the UK Singles Chart.
 Clarke was replaced by Rose's friend Paul Tobias for a recording of "Sympathy for the Devil" for the Interview with the Vampire soundtrack in 1994, which charted at number 55 in the US and number 9 in the UK.